bjipd/bjipd/README.md

-## Hi there 👋, I am Dike Ikuh
+## Hi, I am Dike 👋
--💻- Software Engineer | Building with C# 🟣 .NET ⚙️, Javascript 📄 and Java☕.
+💻- Software Engineer | Building with C# 🟣 .NET ⚙️, Javascript 📄 and Java☕.

 🌱 About Me:
 🎯 Enjoy Mathematics, Arts and Travels.